Aguacate Frito con Camarones

 If you are an avocado lover like I am, then this will be a magical dish for you.
 And stuffed with shrimp, oh my gosh no way!!
 Avocados are already creamy and yummy and divine all on their own, now add a stuffing, cheese and fry it up, OH MY GOSH WHAT JUST HAPPENED HERE?!

 Crispy on the outside and yummy goodness in the inside.
-I know, I know this whole idea of a fried avocado is just probably blowing your mind in wonderment how is this even possible but trust me folks, it is truly possible and more importantly delicious!
+I know, this whole idea of a fried avocado is just probably blowing your mind in wonderment how is this even possible but trust me my friends, it is truly possible and more importantly delicious!

 After you slice the avocado in half, remove the pit and scoop out the flesh of the avocado the magic begins…..

 There are endless avocado dishes that I have heard about and quite a few I have personally made.
-Like avocado soup, avocado fries, avocado dressing recipes, avocado cream, guacamole and even stuffed avocado!
-But fried stuffed avocado?!
+Like avocado soup, avocado fries, avocado dressing recipes, avocado cream, guacamole , avocado margarita and even stuffed avocado!
+But fried avocado stuffed with shrimp?!
 Here is a whole new food venture to go on if you have never tried this delectable appetizer.

 This dish has become a popular appetizer and main course in Texas.
 It keeps on showing up on different Mexican menus served by itself as an appetizer or as a main dish on top of yellow rice accompanied with refried beans.
 So you choose, make this as an appetizer or as your main course.
 But choose because you must try this unique dish.